Significant-Gravitas/AutoGPT-Code-Ability/README.md

 ./run serve
 ```

-This starts your application's server, making it available for development use.
+This starts the application's server, making it available for development use.

 ### Step 7: Access the Documentation

-Access your application's documentation at:
+Access the running application's interactive documentation at:

 ```
 http://127.0.0.1:8000/docs
 ```

-Here, you'll find detailed guides and references on interacting with your application.
+Here, you'll find detailed guides and references on interacting with the application.

 ### What's Next?